getgrav/grav-learn/pages/06.forms/01.blueprints/01.reference-fields-available/docs.md

 ### The List Field

-The `list` field type is used to create collections of properties.
+The `list` field type is used to create collections of fields.
 The field accepts a `fields` attribute that will host subfields, and there will be a "Add item" button to allow the user to add more items to the collection.

 Example: